research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

   * Did you break down meals as requested above?
   * Did you provide your address and/or bank information so that we can pay you?

+These forms can be filled out and signed electronically.
+After completing and checking them, [use this google form](https://docs.google.com/forms/d/e/1FAIpQLScGB_VOZDsQoATIEJMxHP3F-czXp8W8Ml8HjcbDqhLLIDqlog/viewform?usp=sf_link) to upload all documents and to make your request for reimbursement.